Heading to Puebla? This short, sharp guide skips the fluff—get the essentials for an epic trip:

 - Founded in 1531, Puebla is one of Mexico’s oldest and most historically significant cities, known for its colonial architecture and culinary heritage.

-- Its historic center is a UNESCO World Heritage site, featuring stunning Baroque churches and colorful Talavera pottery.
+- The center is a UNESCO World Heritage site, featuring stunning Baroque churches and colorful Talavera pottery.

 - Nickname: The City of Angels